MCEngine-DLC/.github/profile/README.md

 # ExampleDLC for MCEngine Projects

-This is an example DLC module for the `MCEngine{project name}` plugin.
-It demonstrates how to implement and register a custom DLC using the provided `IMCEngine{project name}DLC` interface.
+This is an example DLC module for the `MCEngine` plugin.
+It demonstrates how to implement and register a custom DLC using the provided `IMCEngineDLC` interface.

 ## 📦 Dependency Setup